dayoonsuh/dayoonsuh.github.io/_projects/BlobDetection.md

 <br>

-### Factor \(k\)
+### Factor $$k$$

-The scaling factor \(k\) had a significant impact on the blob detection process.
+The scaling factor $$k$$ had a significant impact on the blob detection process.
 After conducting several trials, the best results were obtained with a scaling factor of \(k = 1.3\).
 This value provided the most accurate detection across various blob sizes, particularly in capturing the appropriate blob structures within the image.
 When the scaling factor deviated from 1.3, the algorithm struggled to properly detect blobs, either failing to capture important features or generating erroneous blob detections.

-#### Why is \(k\) Important?
+#### Why is $$k$$ Important?
-The scaling factor \(k\) determines the rate at which the scale changes across iterations in the blob detection algorithm.
+The scaling factor $$k$$ determines the rate at which the scale changes across iterations in the blob detection algorithm.
 It affects:
-1. **Scale Resolution**: Smaller values of \(k\) increase the scale resolution, allowing the algorithm to detect blobs with finer detail and less overlap.
+1. **Scale Resolution**: Smaller values of $$k$$ increase the scale resolution, allowing the algorithm to detect blobs with finer detail and less overlap.
 However, this comes at the cost of increased computational time since more iterations are required.
-2. **Detection Accuracy**: Larger values of \(k\) may result in missed blob structures, as the algorithm skips over intermediate scales that might contain critical information.
+2. **Detection Accuracy**: Larger values of $$k$$ may result in missed blob structures, as the algorithm skips over intermediate scales that might contain critical information.
-3. **Efficiency**: \(k\) provides a balance between computational efficiency and the precision of blob detection.
-A well-chosen \(k\) ensures that the algorithm is both effective and fast.
+3. **Efficiency**: $$k$$ provides a balance between computational efficiency and the precision of blob detection.
+A well-chosen $$k$$ ensures that the algorithm is both effective and fast.

 <br>